 Mr Westacott combines infectious enthusiasm with expertise and insight.
 Here he is discussing the use of manipulatives with @mrbartonmaths: https://www.youtube.com/watch?v=HwQYVwbOgdw&list=PL7BJ-1MkmUZ9A6m4qYXgISzZy63CQT4sh

-Dr Williams is a thoughtful and incisive advocate of research-informed practice in EYFS, and her patience in discussing early mathematics with neophytes like me is very much appreciated.
+Dr Williams is a thoughtful and incisive advocate of research-informed practice in EYFS.
 Here she is discussing early maths, again with @mrbartonmaths:

 This gent knows his stuff.
 Follow him and then bookmark any tweet he makes on the subject of mathematics.

-If you have 1-2 hours only, explore the Learning Trajectories website:
+If you have 2-3 hours only, explore the Learning Trajectories website and read Making Numbers: